 Today's ride will also bring us to the site of the single bloodiest day in American history at Antietam National Battlefield.
 With a combined total of 22,717 dead, wounded, or missing, the Battle of Antietam pitted Confederate General Robert E. Lee and Union General George B. McClellan against one another in what turned out to be an inconclusive "victory" for either side, but is largely seen as a Union strategic victory.

 Day 4.
 Greenbrier State Park to Gettysburg National Military Park, 42 miles

-For our final day, we'll pass through Camp David before arriving at Gettysburg National Military Park.
+For our penultimate day, we'll pass through Catoctin Mountain Park, home of Camp David, before arriving at Gettysburg National Military Park.
 Camp David, while built long after the Civil War era, served as a retreat for many U.S. presidents, including Franklin D. Roosevelt, Dwight D. Eisenhower, and the Kennedy family.

-In the afternoon, join one of the highly qualified battlefield guides that will take you on a cycling tour of Gettysburg National Military Park.
+This morning, we'll join one of the highly qualified battlefield guides that will take us on a cycling tour of Gettysburg National Military Park.
 Witness such monuments as Spangler's Spring, Gettysburg National Cemetery, the Jennie Wade House, and Lincoln's Gettysburg Address Memorial, all from the seat of your bike and through the eyes of a seasoned expert.
-Today will conclude with a shuttle back to Washington, DC, for one last glimpse of the capital before heading home.
+After our tour, we will shuttle back to Washington, DC, for one last glimpse of the capital before heading home.